Kitura/Kitura-CredentialsHTTP/README.md

 ### Codable routing

-First create a struct or final class that conforms to `TypeSafeHTTPBasic`, adding any instance variables which you will initialise in verifyPassword:
+First create a struct or final class that conforms to `TypeSafeHTTPBasic`, adding any instance variables, which you will initialise in `verifyPassword`:

 ```swift
 import CredentialsHTTP